k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14d_task_source_rule_based_generation.md

   Examples:

   i.
-The generated customers will have 1-3 cases for each generated parent activity:
+The generated customers will have between 1 and 3 cases for each generated parent activity:

   ![normal dist](images/uniform_dist_example.png)